cabforum/servercert/docs/BR.md

 CAs performing validations using this method MUST implement Multi-Perspective Issuance Corroboration as specified in [Section 3.2.2.9](#3229-multi-perspective-issuance-corroboration).
 To count as corroborating, a Network Perspective MUST observe the same selected contact address used for domain validation as the Primary Network Perspective.

-**Note**: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the Domain Labels of the validated FQDN.
-This method is suitable for validating Wildcard Domain Names.
+This method allows wildcard issuance.

+This method allows pruning domain labels when choosing the ADN.

+This method allows CNAME lookups when choosing the ADN.

 ##### 3.2.2.4.18 Agreed-Upon Change to Website v2

-Confirming the Applicant's control over the FQDN by verifying that the Request Token or Random Value is contained in the contents of a file.
+Confirming the Applicant's control over the ADN by verifying that the Request Token or Random Value is contained in the contents of a file.

 1. The entire Request Token or Random Value MUST NOT appear in the request used to retrieve the file, and
 2. the CA MUST receive a successful HTTP response from the request (meaning a 2xx HTTP status code must be received).